billxbf/billxbf/README.md

 </div>

 ---
-Proud to Present as First Author:
+*Proud to Present as a First Author:*

 🎨 **Skill2Env** | Turn any Agent Skill into RL-ready terminal tasks. [[Code]](https://github.com/NVlabs/Skill2Env) Superintelligence from and for human.  [[Dataset]](https://hub.harborframework.com/datasets/skill2env/skill2env)